fkortsagin/Fixed-Windows-10/README.md

 * Run cmd as Admin
 * DISM /Online /Enable-Feature /FeatureName:NetFx3 /All /LimitAccess /Source:d:\sources\sxs

-# 21.Optional in case you need to download torrent files and magnet links use qbittorent,its bloat and PUP free:
+# 21.Optional in case you need to download torrent files and magnet links use qbittorrent,its bloat and PUP free:
 https://www.qbittorrent.org/

 Thats it we are good to go.Enjoy